Moxio/php-codesniffer-sniffs/README.md

 requiring the parameter to be set ensures that the developer has to think about which behavior is desired for the situation at hand.

+**MoxioSniffs.PHP.DisallowDateTime**: Disallows usage of `\DateTime` and promotes the use of `\DateTimeImmutable` instead.
+The former being mutable can lead to some subtle but nasty bugs.
+See [this post](https://blog.nikolaposa.in.rs/2019/07/01/stop-using-datetime/) for more background on why you would want to discourage using `\DateTime`.

 Running tests
 -------------
 After installing dependencies (including development dependencies) using Composer, run